 These are all affordable options, click on of those links and use map view to see the area and then you can choose any hotel in the general area.
 This is really close to the action and Acropolis!

 You can also use Airbnb to find amazing accomodation in Athens, sometimes even cheaper than Booking.com (although we love booking.com, I’m always down for saving money!)

-You Athens itinerary would be incomplete if you didn’t visit this ancient historical site, the Acropolis.
-It’s at the top of my list of the best things to do in Athens, Greece.
+Your Athens itinerary would be incomplete if you didn’t visit this ancient historical site, the Acropolis that’s why it’s at the top of my list of the best things to do in Athens, Greece.